raulpenaguiao/project-euler/README.md

  - Rational structure

 Notes:
     Code written on the 2023/11/08
     Recursively checks what are the numbers that can be obtained for capacity structures for precision reasons we use precise rational structure

+Time:
-Time: 102.44 seconds
+    102.44 seconds

 ---
 ### Problem 156 - Counting Digits
+3rd November 2023

 **python**